sagold/json-schema-library/TASKS.md

 # Tasks

+- [ ] Improve -- _oneOf-Error messages_ (specific errors where possible, instead of one-of-error)
+- [ ] Refactor -- move type validation as keyword to validation/keywords
+- [ ] Refactor -- Use addValidation to setup base validation mappings?

+## !!! failsafe ref-resolution and simpler ref-retrieval
+- [ ] -- Change -- remotes per instance, removing side effects
 - [ ] remotes and scopes per schema-instance (using precompile or core)
 - [ ] fix insane $ref resolution 'node' can be in 'root/node' or 'root/folder/node' (?)
 - [ ] remove duplication from resolveRef.strict and resolveRef.withOverwrite

-- [ ] Improve -- _oneOf-Error messages_ (specific errors where possible, instead of one-of-error)
-- [ ] Refactor -- move type validation as keyword to validation/keywords
-- [ ] Refactor -- Use addValidation to setup base validation mappings?

 ### possibly